goliatone/application-core/docs/guide.md

 Ideally your configuration files should be logic lightweight in order to reduce possible errors and keep things simple, but you are free to do as you please.

-You can also use an environment manger like [envset][envset] to dynamically populate your `process.env` variables.
+You can also use an environment manager like [envset][envset] to dynamically populate your `process.env` variables.
 All you need is an `.envset` file where you define your environments, environment variables and their values:

 ```
 [production]